grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfPackageCleaner.md

   - **default**: 20
 - **dry_run**:
   - **required**: False
   - **description**: If set to True, nothing is deleted from Jamf Pro.
-Use together with `-v` for detailed information.
+Use together with `-vv` for detailed information.
 This is used for testing
   - **default**: False

 ## Output variables